 A storage class is used by a tertiary storage system to decide where to store the file (i.e. on which set of tapes). dCache can use the storage class for a similar purpose, namely to decide on which pools the file can be stored.

+Replica

-Replica It is possible that dCache will choose to make a file accessible from more than one pool using a pool-to-pool copy.
+It is possible that dCache will choose to make a file accessible from more than one pool using a pool-to-pool copy.
 If this happens, then each copy of the file is a replica.

-A file is independent of which pool is storing the data whereas a replica is uniquely specified by the pool of ID and the pool name it is stored on uniquely specified by the pnfs ID and the pool name it is stored on.
+A file is independent of which pool is storing the data whereas a replica is uniquely specified by the pnfs ID and the pool name it is stored on.